ETS-Android1/RacingLumber/README.md

 Alternatively, download the app from Google play: https://play.google.com/store/apps/details?id=com.app.racinglumber

-The Google play download is a few dollars.
-Feel free to use this download method if you would like a slightly easier install process or if you would like to tip the developer.

 ## Known issues

 * During the first recording, the app will ask for GPS permissions.
 The recording will be affected by this authentication, so it is recommended to run a quick recording initially to give the app its permissions